Want to increase fertility naturally?

-She has shown me that no matter what, you can get what you want if you believe.
+My mom has shown me that no matter what, you can get what you want if you believe.

-She has shown me that it is possible to make your dreams a reality, regardless of what lab tests, doctors, or others may tell you.
+And she’s shown me that it is possible to make your dreams a reality, regardless of what lab tests, doctors, or others may tell you.